Algorithmic Operations: Lessons from Bandit Algorithms

 - Deploy: Deploy the updated model into the environment.

-Second, the components must be developed in code-level coordination with each other, and this, in our review, is a cavernous source of problems.
+Second, the components must be developed in code-level and organization-level coordination with each other, and this, in our review, is a cavernous source of problems.
 Components are frequently managed by independent processes spread across teams, preventing coordination with anything more reliable than conversation.
 The model destroying misalignment of production and development environments is a notorious symptom.

 Third, the system improves with each complete cycle through the components, so any frictions or disruptions can be identified as interfering with that overall goal.
 For instance, delayed decisioning feedback expands the time between Explore and Learn, slowing iteration cycles.
 Manual deployment procedures, slow experimental design processes, unreliable ETL jobs and ad-hoc model tuning are other procedural pathologies that slow DELL cycles.